McDonald’s Japan Issues Apology After Unexpected Backlash to New Happy Meal Campaign

 McDonald’s Japan has been forced to issue an apology after its latest Happy Meal promotion spiraled out of control, leaving both fans and the company in an awkward situation.

-Happy Meals, or “Happy Sets” as they are called in Japan, have always been a nostalgic treat, valued as much for the collectible toys as the food itself.
+Happy Meals, or “Happy Sets” as they are called in Japan, have always been a nostalgic treat, valued as much for the collectible toys as for the food itself.
 Over the years, McDonald’s has partnered with brands ranging from Furby to Disney, creating items that often became must-have treasures.

-But the latest collaboration proved too tempting, attracting not only children and casual fans but also determined collectors and resellers.
+However, the latest collaboration proved too tempting, attracting not only children and casual fans but also determined collectors and resellers.

 The promotion included small plastic toys and limited-edition Pokémon cards, a pairing that immediately set off a frenzy.
 Pokémon remains one of the most popular franchises in the world, with rare cards often selling for hundreds or even thousands of dollars.